stephanos/hrd/README.md

 The library is used in production and actively worked on.
 So expect things to change.

+**This is still alpha quality.
+It may have one or two bugs and memory leaks.**

+Pull requests are very welcome :)

 ### Installation
 `go get github.com/101loops/hrd`

 ### Documentation
 [godoc.org](http://godoc.org/github.com/101loops/hrd)

-### Note: Be aware.
-This is still *alpha quality*.
-It may have one or two bugs and memory leaks.
-I use it on my side project and it will improve gradually.

-Pull requests are very welcome :)

 ### Credit
 - Google: [https://code.google.com/p/appengine-go/]